CommandShiftHQ/show-me-the-country/README.md

 ## Update:
 There's aslo a branch V3 - Tests which includes... tests.

-App.spec.jsx tests are still a work in progress.
+Tests on `App.spec.jsx` are a work in progress.